aws-powertools/powertools-lambda-python/docs/quickstart.md

     ```

 Powertools provides an `ApiGatewayResolver` class, which helps you understand the structure, no need to look it up.
-Because we have added the route annotation as a decorator for our methods, we may directly use the parameters passed in the query.
+We can also directly use the parameters passed in the request now, because we have added the route annotation as the decorator for our methods.
 For SAM to build our package correctly, we have specified lambda powertools package in our `requirement.txt` file.

 !!! tip